JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7928 days**.

-And here is a just a random fact -  **Author Robert May considered the names of Reginald and Rollo before he settled on "Rudolph, the red-nosed reindeer."**.
+And here is a just a random fact -  **The average weight of a newborn baby is 7 lbs.
+6 oz.
+For a triplet baby it is 3 lbs.
+12 oz**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)